muhme/quote/README.md

 ## History

-* 2023 using Hotwire Turbo
+* 2023 using Hotwire Turbo (see [Autocomplete mit Rails & Turbo](https://www.consulting.heikol.de/en/blog/autocomplete-ruby-on-rails-turbo/))
 * 2022 updated to Ruby 3.0 and Rails 7.0.1 ...
 7.0.4
 * 2021 updated to Rails 6.1.3 ...
 6.1.4
 * 2020 updated to Rails 6.0.2 ...
 6.1.0